Best WordPress Hosting Company for Non-Techies

 Our three recommendations:

 WPEngine is a well-known managed hosting company in the WordPress space.
-They’ve been around for a number of years and have had multiple series of funding from investors.
-Their plans start from as little as $35 per month and you can choose as many as six different locations to host your website from.
-You can also upgrade your plan to personalize your website to visitors from different parts of the world though localization.
+They’ve been around for several years and have had multiple series of funding from investors.
+Their plans start from as little as $35 per month and you can choose as many as six different locations to host your website.
+You can also upgrade your plan to personalize your website to visitors from different parts of the world through localization.